ruf-io/mz_shop_demo/README.md

     Materialize, and a load generator running, each in their own container, with Debezium configured to ship changes from MySQL into Kafka.

-1. Launch the Materialize CLI.
+2. Launch the Materialize CLI.

     ```shell session
-    ./mzcompose run cli
+    psql -U materialize -h localhost -p 6875 materialize
     ```

-1. Now that you're in the Materialize CLI (denoted by the terminal prefix `mz>`), define all of the tables in `mysql.simple` as Kafka sources in Materialize.
+3. Now that you're in the Materialize CLI (denoted by the terminal prefix `mz>`), define all of the tables in `mysql.shop` as Kafka sources in Materialize.

     ```sql
-    CREATE SOURCE purchase
+    CREATE SOURCE purchases
-    FROM KAFKA BROKER 'kafka:9092' TOPIC 'mysql.simple.purchase'
+    FROM KAFKA BROKER 'kafka:9092' TOPIC 'mysql.shop.purchases'
     FORMAT AVRO USING CONFLUENT SCHEMA REGISTRY 'http://schema-registry:8081'
     ENVELOPE DEBEZIUM;

-    CREATE SOURCE region
+    CREATE SOURCE items
-    FROM KAFKA BROKER 'kafka:9092' TOPIC 'mysql.simple.region'
+    FROM KAFKA BROKER 'kafka:9092' TOPIC 'mysql.shop.items'
     FORMAT AVRO USING CONFLUENT SCHEMA REGISTRY 'http://schema-registry:8081'
     ENVELOPE DEBEZIUM;

-    CREATE SOURCE user
+    CREATE SOURCE users
-    FROM KAFKA BROKER 'kafka:9092' TOPIC 'mysql.simple.user'
+    FROM KAFKA BROKER 'kafka:9092' TOPIC 'mysql.shop.users'
     FORMAT AVRO USING CONFLUENT SCHEMA REGISTRY 'http://schema-registry:8081'
     ENVELOPE DEBEZIUM;
     ```

-1. Create a view for Materialize to maintain.
-In this case, we'll keep a sum of all purchases made by users in each region:
+    Because these sources are pulling message schema data from the registry, materialize automatically knows the column types to use for each attribute.

+4. We'll also want to create a JSON-formatted source for the pageviews:

     ```sql
-    CREATE MATERIALIZED VIEW purchase_sum_by_region AS
-        SELECT sum(purchase.amount) AS region_sum, region.id AS region_id
-        FROM purchase
-        INNER JOIN user ON purchase.user_id = user.id
-        INNER JOIN region ON region.id = user.region_id
-        GROUP BY region.id;
+    CREATE SOURCE json_pageviews
+    FROM KAFKA BROKER 'kafka:9092' TOPIC 'pageviews'
+    FORMAT BYTES;
     ```

-1. Read the materialized view.
+    With JSON-formatted messages, we don't know the schema so the JSON is pulled in as raw bytes and we still need to CAST data into the proper columns and types.

+5. Next we will create our first Materialized View, summarizing pageviews by item:

     ```sql
+    CREATE MATERIALIZED VIEW item_pageviews AS
+        SELECT
+        (regexp_match((data->'url')::STRING, '/products/(\d+)')[1])::INT AS item_id,
+        COUNT(*) as pageviews
+        FROM (
+        SELECT CAST(data AS jsonb) AS data
+        FROM (
+            SELECT convert_from(data, 'utf8') AS data
-    SELECT * FROM purchase_sum_by_region;
+            FROM json_pageviews
+        )) GROUP BY 1;
     ```

-    Go ahead and do that a few times; you should see the `region_sum` continue to increase for all `region_id`s.

-    The first time you run the command, you may see a message stating "At least one input has no complete timestamps yet."
-This indicates that Materialize is still reading the initial batch of data from Kafka, and is usually resolved by trying again in a few moments.
+    As you can see here, we are doing a couple extra steps to get the pageview data into the format we need:

+    1. We are converting from raw bytes to utf8 encoded text:

+       ```sql
+       SELECT convert_from(data, 'utf8') AS data
+            FROM json_pageviews
+        ```

+    2. We are using postgres JSON notation (`data->'url'`), type casts (`::STRING`) and regexp_match function to extract only the item_id from the raw pageview URL.

+       ```sql
+       (regexp_match((data->'url')::STRING, '/products/(\d+)')[1])::INT AS item_id,
+       ```

+6. Now if you select results from the view, you should see data populating:

+    ```sql
+    SELECT * FROM item_pageviews ORDER BY pageviews DESC LIMIT 10;
+    ```

+    If you re-run it a few times you should see the pageview counts changing as new data comes in and is materialized in realtime.

+7. Let's create some more materialized views:

+    Purchase Summary:

+    ```sql
+    CREATE MATERIALIZED VIEW purchase_summary AS
+        SELECT
+            item_id,
+            SUM(purchase_price) as revenue,
+            COUNT(id) AS orders,
+            SUM(quantity) AS items_sold
+        FROM purchases GROUP BY 1;
+    ```

+    Item Summary: _(Using purchase summary and pageview summary internally)_

+    ```sql
+    CREATE MATERIALIZED VIEW item_summary AS
+        SELECT
+            items.name,
+            purchase_summary.items_sold,
+            purchase_summary.orders,
+            purchase_summary.revenue,
+            item_pageviews.pageviews,
+            CASE WHEN item_pageviews.pageviews IS NULL THEN 0.0 ELSE purchase_summary.orders / item_pageviews.pageviews::FLOAT END AS conversion_rate
+        FROM items
+        JOIN purchase_summary ON purchase_summary.item_id = items.id
+        JOIN item_pageviews ON item_pageviews.item_id = items.id;
+    ```

+    This last one shows some of the advanced JOIN capabilities of Materialize, we're joining our two previous views with items to create a complex roll-up summary of purchases, pageviews, and conversion rates.

+    If you select from `item_summary` you can see the results in real-time:

+    ```sql
+    SELECT * FROM item_summary ORDER BY conversion_rate DESC LIMIT 10;
+    ```

-1. Close out of the Materialize CLI (<kbd>Ctrl</kbd> + <kbd>D</kbd>).
+8. Close out of the Materialize CLI (<kbd>Ctrl</kbd> + <kbd>D</kbd>).

-1. Watch the report change using the `watch-sql` container, which continually streams changes from Materialize to your terminal.
+9. Watch the report change using the `watch-sql` container, which continually streams changes from Materialize to your terminal.

     ```shell
     ./mzcompose run cli watch-sql "SELECT * FROM purchase_sum_by_region"
     ```

-1. Once you're sufficiently wowed, close out of the `watch-sql` container (<kbd>Ctrl</kbd> + <kbd>D</kbd>), and bring the entire demo down.
+11. Once you're sufficiently wowed, close out of the `watch-sql` container (<kbd>Ctrl</kbd> + <kbd>D</kbd>), and bring the entire demo down.

     ```shell
     ./mzcompose down
     ```

-### Troubleshooting

-If you encounter any issues, such as not being able to create sources in Materialize or `purchase_sum_by_region` being empty, go through the following steps.

-1. Launch MySQL instance.

-    ```shell
-    ./mzcompose run mysqlcli
-    ```

-1. Run the query that the view is based on directly within MySQL.

-    ```sql
-    USE simple;
-    SELECT  sum(purchase.amount) AS region_sum,
-            region.id AS region_id
-    FROM purchase
-    INNER JOIN user
-        ON purchase.user_id = user.id
-    INNER JOIN region
-        ON region.id = user.region_id
-    GROUP BY region.id;
-    ```

-If you see values here, there is likely an issue with Debezium or Kafka streaming the values out of MySQL; check the Kafka connector logs using `./mzcompose logs -f connector`.

-If you don't see values here, there is likely an issue with the load generator;
-check its logs using `./mzcompose logs loadgen`.